iron/iron-sessionstorage/README.md

 - A cookie-based backend is available by default.
 You will need to provide a key with which values will be signed.

-- A redis backend is work in progress.
+- A redis backend can be enabled using the `redis-backend` feature.

 ## License